equinix/terraform-equinix-metal-anthos-on-baremetal/README.md

 The build (with default settings) typically takes 25-30 minutes.

-**The automation in the repo is COMMUNITY SUPPORTED ONLY**, if the installation succeeds, and you run the Anthos Platform Validation this cluster is production grade and supportable by Google for Anthos and packet for Infrastructure.
+**The automation in the repo is COMMUNITY SUPPORTED ONLY**, if the installation succeeds, and you run the Anthos Platform Validation this cluster is production grade and supportable by Google for Anthos and Equinix Metal for Infrastructure.
 If you have any questions please consult with Equinix Metal Support via a support ticket.

 ## Join us on Slack
 We use [Slack](https://slack.com/) as our primary communication tool for collaboration.
 You can join the Equinix Metal Community Slack group by going to [slack.equinixmetal.com](https://slack.equinixmetal.com/) and submitting your email address.
 You will receive a message with an invite link.
 Once you enter the Slack group, join the **#google-anthos** channel!
 Feel free to introduce yourself there, but know it's not mandatory.